jorsklein/SLE-Gender-Bias-Seminar/README.md

 ## 👩‍🔬 Created by
-Jordan Klein | Open University of Israel
+Jordan Klein | Open University of Israel for a B.Sc.
-For a B.Sc.
 Bioinformatics seminar on gender bias in gene-expression-based ML models for SLE